-This section discuss all relevant Laws, Regulations, Agreements or International Protocols that affects the Environmental Impact Assessment Study.
+This section discusses all relevant Laws, Regulations, Agreements or International Protocols that affect the Environmental Impact Assessment Study.

-- The legal framework cuts across the National Laws, State and Local Government By-Laws (if any) and International Conventions and Protocols as applicable.
+- The legal framework cuts across the National Laws, State and Local Government By-Laws (if any) and International Conventions and Protocols.

 1.5 Structure of Report:

-This section describes the structure of the entire report from the preliminary pages to the appendix giving brief description of the content of each Chapter.
+This section describes the structure of the entire report from the preliminary pages to the appendix, giving a brief description of the content of each Chapter.

-- The EIA Process Flowchart can also be included in this section to describe the stages involved in the approval process.
+- The EIA Process Flowchart can also be included to describe the stages involved in the approval process.

-Please drop your questions in the comment section, kindly follow us on all social media platforms, subscribe to notifications and email updates so you won’t miss the next post in this series which is Key Element of an EIA Report: Chapter Two – Project Justification.
+Please drop your questions in the comment section, follow us on all social media platforms, and subscribe to notifications and email updates so you won’t miss the next post in this series, Key Element of an EIA Report: Chapter Two – Project Justification.

-also check: Department of Environmental Assessment Website for samples of EIA reports on display
+Also, check: the Department of Environmental Assessment Website for samples of EIA reports on display